 Mountain Bike Guide

 Choosing a mountain bike can seem a little daunting for newcomers to the world of fat tyres and flat bars.
-Just as there is with road bikes, there’s a broad spectrum of MTB types targeting different types of riders and the terrain they ride.
+Just as there is with road bikes, there’s a broad spectrum of MTB types, targeting different types of riders and the terrain they prefer to ride.

 Different Types of Riding